 Possibly Effective for

 - Anxiety.
-There is some evidence that passionflower can reduce symptoms of anxiety, sometimes as effectively as some prescription medications.
+Some research shows that taking passion flower by mouth can reduce symptoms of anxiety.
+In fact, it might work as effectively as some prescription medications.

 Insufficient Evidence for

 - A psychiatric disorder known as "adjustment disorder with anxious mood."
 When used in a multi-ingredient product (Euphytose by EUP), passion flower might help reduce symptoms associated with adjustment disorder with anxious modd.
 Other herbs in the product are crataegus, ballota, and valerian, which have mild sedative effects, and cola and paullinia, which have stimulant effects.
 It's not clear which ingredient or ingredients in the mix are responsible for decreasing anxiety in people with this condition.

 - Attention deficit-hyperactivity disorder (ADHD).
 Early research shows that passion flower reduces some symptoms of ADHD in children aged 6-13 years when taken by mouth for 8 weeks.
 It seems to work about as well as a low dose of the prescription drug methylphenidate

 - Heart failure.
 Early research shows that taking a combination of passion flower and hawthorn by mouth for 6 weeks increases six-minute walking distance but not exercise capacity during a bicycle exercise in people with mild heart failure.

 - Trouble sleeping (insomnia).
 Early research shows that drinking a passionflower tea an hour before bedtime for 7 nights improves people's ratings of their sleep quality.
 Also, taking a product containing passion flower, valerian, and hops (NSF-3 by M/s Tablets India) by mouth for 2 weeks improves sleep similar to zolpidem in people with insomnia.